base/commerce-payments/README.md

 # Commerce Payments Protocol

 A permissionless protocol for onchain payments that mimics traditional "authorize and capture" payment flows.
-Built for Base blockchain in collaboration with Shopify to enable onchain express checkout.

 ## Quick Start